 * MSCI ACWI builds on biggest gains since 2008 financial crisis

-* Gold retain gains after big jump
+* Gold retain most of gains after big jump

 * Dollar slides as funding squeeze eases a little